-Join Yeuda Ben-Atar for an in-depth discussion in this video Using Push as a generic MIDI controller, part of Making Music with Ableton Push.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Using Push as a generic MIDI controller, part of Ableton Push: Making Music.

 In addition to all of its regular functionality in controlling live, the …push can also be used as a regular media controller. …Hit the user button, and the push will switch to user mode, where you can …manually map every pad, button, knob, and touch strip to control everything live. …Or any other software, for that matter.
 You can use this mode to do custom MIDI …mapping, using Live's MIDI Map mode.
 To map the user mode in Live, first make …sure that everything is set up correctly under the MIDI Sync tab in Live Preferences.…